srose99/frameworks_and_languages_module/docs/assignment_digital_artifact.md

 * Optional!
 For advanced students aiming for 50% or more
     * It is strongly recommended that most student create a working solution (expressjs?) before you move on to investigating and using another framework

-* Use of a language or framework that was not under direct instruction from lectures (5 marks)
+* Use of a language or framework that was not under direct instruction from lectures
-    * Use of framework features (3 marks)
+    * Use of framework features (4 marks)
-        * comment with text `framework feature` and url to framework feature documentation
+        * comment with text `framework feature` and url to framework feature documentation/example
-    * Use of language features (list comprehensions, async etc) (3 marks)
+    * Use of language features (list comprehensions, async etc) (4 marks)
-        * comment with text `language feature` and url to language feature documentation
+        * comment with text `language feature` and url to language feature documentation/example
     * Conciseness (verbose? unneeded intermediaries? readable) (1 mark)
     * File/folder structure (sensible names, use of framework conventions) (1 mark)